Flo-Schilli/homeassistant-grohe_sense/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

+## :bangbang: This integration will be archived :bangbang:
+Together with @koproductions-code I developed an integration implementing all Grohe Smarthome devices, which has more features, cosmetic optimizations and is more stable.

+Going forward, this integration won't recieve any updates and may break in the future.
+I suggest switching to the new integration to avoid any future problems.
+It can be found [here](https://github.com/Flo-Schilli/ha-grohe_smarthome).
+If you install the new integration, make sure to remove this one from your Home Assistant setup to avoid potential conflicts.

-Grohe Sense and Grohe Blue integration for Home Assistant
+## Grohe Sense and Grohe Blue integration for Home Assistant

 This is an integration to get Grohe Sense (small leak sensor) and Grohe Sense Guard (main water pipe sensor/breaker) sensors into Home Assistant.
 Additionally, also the Grohe Blue Home/Professional (water filter with carbonation) are now integrated into Home Assistant.

-## :bangbang: This integration will soon be archived :bangbang:
-The successor of this integration can be found [here](https://github.com/Flo-Schilli/ha-grohe_smarthome).

 ## Disclaimer
 I am not affiliated with Grohe or the Grohe app in any way.